arachne-framework/architecture/adr-003-config-implementation.md

       [Eyeball](https://jena.apache.org/documentation/tools/eyeball-getting-started.html)
       (although, unfortunately, Eyeball does not seem to be well maintained.)
+    - For Clojure, it would be possible to validate a given OWL class by generating a specification using `clojure.spec` that could be applied to concrete instances of the class in their map form.
 - Jena's API is aggressively object oriented and at odds with Clojure idioms.
     - Mitigation: Write a data-oriented wrapper (note: I have a